 - Arrive at campsite and unpack/get organized in tent again

 - Snack/tea time at 5:30pm followed by dinner

 Tipping Guide for Porters and Guide

-What to Expect When you Arrive to Machu Picchu
+What to Expect When you Arrive at Machu Picchu

 We will be completely honest with everyone, we were a little disappointed with Machu Picchu.
-Do not get us wrong, it is a magnificent site to see and should not be missed during your lifetime.
+Do not get us wrong, it is a magnificent site – one of the most beautiful places to visit in Peru and a destination you visit at least once during your lifetime.
 However, after hiking for three and a half days, being “one” with nature and exploring Inca ruins on your own, Machu Picchu was a bit of a let down (further discussed below).